AtomMaterialUI/material-theme-docs/docs/configuration/icons-settings.md

 ----
 ### Notes

 - Monochrome icons actually messes up some parts of the IDE, such as the SVG Image Viewer.
 If you need to use it, please disable the option temporarily.
-- Currently, there is no option to specify the color used in the Monochrome filter, but there's a plan of implementing it!